the 2014-15 application is now OPEN!

 - West Philadelphia High School

 *There are no on-site College Access Coordinators at these schools.
 However, students from these schools may receive funding through donor designation (contingent upon available funding).
-Applications may be obtained from the high school counselor in these schools or a College Access Coordinator at one of our two College Access Centers.
+Applications may be obtained from the high school counselor in these schools or a College Access Coordinator at our College Access and Success Center.

 College Access and Success Center program (CASC program) participants are also eligible to apply.

-Check back for the deadline and other information about submitting applications for 2014-15.
+The application for 2014-15 must be submitted Online by 5PM Eastern Time on June 9, 2014 .
 Scholarships are awarded on a first come, first served basis.
 Supporting documents may be forwarded at a later date if necessary.
 Scholarship decisions will not be made until your application and all supporting documents are received and complete.

 ELIGIBLE COLLEGES & UNIVERSITIES